ahsanjahangirmir/sasta-gpt/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-For any further questions, feel free to reach out to me at 25100325@lums.edu.pk
+For any further questions, feel free to contact me at 25100325@lums.edu.pk